samyak45/my-old-website/_posts/2016-03-28-We-All-Think.md

 It's the one of the popular "meaningless" conversation that tempts me to make an artificial intelligence bot - "Make engineering student speak" to parrot our everyday natter.(inpiration credits : [DeepDrumpf](https://www.gconew.com/tech/211678/atdeepdrumpf-is-an-ai-powered-twitterbot-that-tweets-like-donald-trump.html) ).

 Internship, placement, relationships (and break-ups), TV Shows, chapos, assigments - that were given a month earlier and somehow need to be completed in one evening and submitted before the midnight deadline - apparently exhausts the list of topics the myriad of conversations in IITR seem to revolve around.
-Ocassionally, fests, upcoming (and much needed) vacations, and upcoming (and dreaded) exams bring about the slight variety in our conversations without which even the dogs might begin to question our individuality.
+Ocassionally, fests, upcoming (and much needed) vacations, and upcoming (and dreaded) exams bring about the slight variety in our conversations without which even the dogs might begin to question individuality of our species.

 (Btw, dogs can be quite amusing, especially the [Dogs of Roorkee](https://www.facebook.com/dogsofroorkee/).)